-A. I am Yilchit Barde an indigene of Plateau state from Langtang South.
+I am Yilchit Barde an indigene of Plateau state from Langtang South.
 I obtained a BA in Political Science from Babcock University, Ogun Lagos State.
-I am a focus and result driven person.
+I am a focused and result-driven person.
 I currently work as an associate at a consulting firm.
 I see myself as an agent for change and would do anything I can that breeds positive change.
 I am also a child support enthusiast.
-I grew up in Jos and the weather would go a long way in inspiring Keep a Child Warm Initiative.
+I grew up in Jos and the weather played a key role in inspiring the Keep a Child Warm Initiative.

-Q. What prompted you to start Keep a Child Warm Support Initiative?
+What prompted you to start the Keep a Child Warm Support Initiative?

-A. The number of incessant crisis in Plateau state has left an increasing number of children either orphaned or displaced.
+The incessant crisis in Plateau state has left an increasing number of children either orphaned or displaced.
 The government along with several humanitarian entities have been trying to ameliorate the harsh living conditions of people in IDP camps through different interventions yet, there’s a lot to be done.

-It started off as “KeepAChildWarm campaign in 2016, then eventually grow into “KeepAChildWarm Support Initiative” in 2018.
+It started off as “KeepAChildWarm campaign in 2016, then eventually grew into “KeepAChildWarm Support Initiative” in 2018.

 - Media and Publicity

 Working together has been seamless for us all.
 We started out a group of Five and grew to a group of Seventeen in 2017 we are presently signing up volunteers in addition to the ones present for this year.

 About a year ago I saw you put out a call to people to contribute via social media.
 How was the response and how would you gauge it and society as a whole?